tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 All Done!
 Your application schema was successfully imported.
 Note that once uploaded to object store, the dump file was in a private bucket with no visibility outside of your tenancy namespace.
 This is important so your data file is not accessible to anyone on the internet.

-You may now connect to your autonomous database using a SQL client and validate import.
+You may now connect to your Autonomous AI Database using a SQL client and validate import.

 You may now **proceed to the next lab**.